johncarl81/transfuse/documentation.md

 Optionally the specific listener type may be specified in the RegisterListner annotation.
 This is useful for listeners that implement multiple types.

+{% highlight java %}
+@Activity
+@Layout(R.id.example_layout)
+public class Example{
+    @Inject
+    @RegisterListener(value = R.id.button5, interfaces = View.OnLongClickListener.class)
+    MultipleListener listener;
+}
+{% endhighlight %}

 ##### Injection Qualifiers

 There are a number of qualified injections available within the Activity injection graph.
 Each qualifier designates a different source to draw the injection from.

 ###### @Extra

-Extras are defined by a string name and the given type and may be declared optional if applicable.
-Using this qualifier along with the Intent Factory helps enforce the contract specified on the Intent.
+Extras are defined by a string name and the given type and may be declared optional.
+Using this qualifier along with the IntentFactory helps enforce the contract specified on the Intent.

 The following Extra injection:

 {% highlight java %}
 @Activity
 public class Example{
     @Inject @Extra("one")
     String one;
     @Inject @Extra(value = "two", optional = true)
     String two;
 }
 {% endhighlight %}